MantisInk/askew-coursedev/Askew/README.md

 ~~Due to a technical issue, there is a specific rule for swinging your arms: _you must be "grabbing" in order to move and arm_ (whether your character is actually grabbing an object/vine or not). **This rule is true at all times.**~~ _NEW: You can now swing your arms at all times!
 You can even "helicopter" them to fly slightly off the ground!_

-#### _Tips for Swinging_ (This is New Though)
+#### __Tips for Swinging(This is NEW Though)__

 Swinging works a little differently this time around compared to the gameplay prototype.
 There is a steep learning curve, but once you get a hang of the controls, the physics actualy work out very well.

 - **Use your free arm to swing.** As before, using your heavy arm to bulid momentum will help you swing higher on the vine.
 Think of swinging on a swing and how you move your legs to gain altitude.
 As you start to swing in the direction you are trying to travel, slowly move the control stick for your free arm from its original position to the direction you are trying to go, keeping the stick on the edges of the controller like moving in a half-circle instead of immediately going from point A to point B. Until you get a feel for the movement, I don't recommend doing jerky movements.
-- **Use your non-free arm to help swing.** While you swing your free arm in the direction you're trying to move, you'll actually want to __move your non-free arm in the exact opposite direction as your swinging arm.__ This will help you gain the maximum height and speed in order to launch yourself to where you need to go
+- **Use your non-free arm to help swing.** While you swing your free arm in the direction you're trying to move, you'll actually want to __**move your non-free arm in the exact opposite direction as your swinging arm.**__ This will help you gain the maximum height and speed in order to launch yourself to where you need to go
 - **Helicopter!** If you get stuck on the ground, try swinging your arms around in full circular motions.
 One of our emergent behaviors from swinging is that this motion will cause you to fly off the ground slightly, which should be enough height to get you level with a grabbable object.
 - **Alternate your movement.** If none of the above tips work for you, here is my strategy: throughout the whole game keep each arm in opposite directions (never go back to neutral position).
 From here, always move in half-circle rotations, having the arm you want to swing lead in a particular direction and the non-free arm always rotating in the opposite direction.
 For example, if your right stick rotates in a "bottom half-circle" have your left stick move in a "top half-circle."
 As always make sure each stick is pointing in the exact opposite direction of the other.
 Whenever you want to go in one direction, the other stick must move as well.